BizMiner Frequently Asked Questions (FAQs)

 Thank you for visiting the FAQ page for BizMiner.
 If you're unable to find the answer you are looking for, please contact us at 1-503-291-7963 or firstname.lastname@example.org and we are happy to help.

 For additional BizMiner report series FAQs, please use the links below:

-Q: Does BizMiner offer 9-year reports for all industries in the Industry Financial Reports?
+Q: Does BizMiner offer archive-year reports for all industries in the Industry Financial Reports?

-A: BizMiner offers 9-year reports when available.
+A: BizMiner offers up to 13-year reports when available.
 When they are available, the user will see an option to “Add legacy year data…” This option will be located below the drop down for the revenue range.
 It’s also important to note that the legacy data will display in a separate report file on the user’s report storage page.

 Q: What data sources does BizMiner use?

 A: Raw data analyzed for BizMiner reports is sourced from an array of the nation's government and private statistical sources.
 None of these raw data sources creates the final measures reflected in BizMiner industry profiles.
 In total, BizMiner accesses over a billion sourced data points from eighteen million business operations for each of its twice annual updates covering a 3-5 year time series.
 Historical data and BizMiner algorithms are used to inform and test projections for non-reporting firms.
 Data elements are sourced specifically from:

 - IRS SOI Corporation Tax Book